Browse Tag by israel

 • The main airport in Tel Aviv (and in the whole country of Israel) is Ben Gurion Airport (TLV).
 Train and Taxi are your two options to get to the city.

 • A taxi is my go-to to get to Tel Aviv from the airport.
 The airport is about a 25 minute ride to the city of Tel Aviv and should be around ~150-170 shekels normally, and around ~190-200 shekels on Shabbat/middle of the night.
 It is easier to get one directly from the taxi line as soon as you exit the airport and turn left to the authorized taxi lines.
 Do NOT go with anyone who comes up to you and says they are a taxi.
+You have to download the Gett Taxi app (more details later) to get the taxi and then you can pay by card in the app or with cash.

 • You can also take the train which is a direct train to any of Tel Aviv’s 3 train stations, however the stations are on the border of Tel Aviv meaning you will have to then take a taxi or bus to your accommodation.
 The train is a cheaper alternative from the airport for sure, but keep in mind on the location of where your accommodation is.